 We believe that the presentation of Adjusted EBITDA is appropriate as it eliminates the effect of certain non-cash and other items not necessarily indicative of a company's underlying operating performance.
 We use Adjusted EBITDA in connection with certain components of our executive compensation program.
-In addition, investors, lenders, financial analysts and rating agencies have historically used EBITDA related measures in our industry, along with other measures, to evaluate a company's ability to meet its debt service requirements, to estimate the value of a company and to make informed investment decisions.
-The presentation of Adjusted EBITDA also provides additional information to investors about the calculation of, and compliance with, certain financial covenants in the Senior Secured Credit Facilities.
+In addition, investors, lenders, financial analysts and rating agencies have historically used EBITDA related measures in our industry, along with other measures, to estimate the value of a company, to make informed investment decisions and to evaluate companies in the industry.
+In addition, the presentation of Adjusted EBITDA provides additional information to investors about the calculation of, and compliance with, certain financial covenants in the Senior Secured Credit Facilities.
+Adjusted EBITDA is a material component of these covenants.

-Adjusted EBITDA is not a recognized term under accounting principles generally accepted in the United States of America ("GAAP"), and should not be considered in isolation or as a substitute for a measure of our liquidity or performance prepared in accordance with GAAP and is not indicative of income from operations as determined under GAAP.
-Adjusted EBITDA and other non-GAAP financial measures have limitations which should be considered before using these measures to evaluate our liquidity or financial performance.
+Adjusted EBITDA is not a recognized term under accounting principles generally accepted in the United States of America ("GAAP"), and should not be considered in isolation or as a substitute for a measure of our financial performance prepared in accordance with GAAP and is not indicative of income from operations as determined under GAAP.
+Adjusted EBITDA and other non-GAAP financial measures have limitations which should be considered before using these measures to evaluate our financial performance.
 Adjusted EBITDA, as presented by us, may not be comparable to similarly titled measures of other companies due to varying methods of calculation.
+The Senior Secured Credit Facilities generally defines "Adjusted EBITDA" as net income (loss) before interest expense, income tax expense (benefit), depreciation and amortization, as further adjusted to exclude certain unusual, non-cash, and other items permitted in calculating covenant compliance under the Senior Secured Credit Facilities.
+Adjusted EBITDA as defined in the Senior Secured Credit Facilities is consistent with our reported Adjusted EBITDA.

-The following table reconciles Adjusted EBITDA to net income for the periods indicated:
+The following table reconciles Adjusted EBITDA to net (loss) income for the periods indicated:

-For the Year Ended December 31,

-2015 2014 2013

-(In thousands)

-Net income \$ 49,133 \$ 49,919 \$ 51,920

-Provision for income taxes 23,698 28,872 25,714

-Loss on early extinguishment of debt and write-off

-of discounts and debt issuance costs (a) 20,905 461 29,858

-Interest expense 65,571 81,543 90,622

-Depreciation and amortization 182,503 176,275 166,086

-Equity-based compensation expense (b) 6,527 2,349 6,026

-Other non-cash expenses (c) 6,285 5,036 9,556

-Other business optimization costs (d) 2,219 11,567

-Other adjusting items (e) 1,435 3,331 843

-Other items, net of tax of \$529 in 2015 ^(f) 901

-Estimated cost savings (g) 1,949 10,000

-Secondary offering costs (h) 747 1,407

-Termination of advisory agreement (i) 50,072

-Advisory fees (i) 2,799

-Debt refinancing costs (k) 4,225

-Adjusted EBITDA (1) \$ 361,126 \$ 370,100 \$ 439,128
+For the Year Ended December 31, 2016 2015 2014 (In thousands) Net (loss) income \$ (12,531) \$ 49,133 \$ 49,919 Provision for income taxes 9,330 23,698 28,872 Loss on early extinguishment of debt and write-off of discounts and debt issuance costs (a) 20,905 461 Interest expense 62,661 65,571 81,543 Depreciation and amortization 199,649 182,503 176,275 Equity-based compensation expense (b) 37,515 6,527 2,349 Other non-cash expenses (c) 9,382 6,285 5,036 Other business optimization costs (d) 12,384 2,219 11,567 Other adjusting items (e) 3,365 1,435 3,331 Other items (f) 233 901 Estimated cost savings (g) 10,000 1,949 10,000 Secondary offering costs (h) 747 Adjusted EBITDA (i) \$ 331,988 \$ 361,126 \$ 370,100